Arambah/Arambah/README.md

 - 👋 Hi, I’m @7Arambah.
 - 👀 I’m interested in hack any server or website.
-- 🌱 I am masters of all.
+- 🌱 I am trying to learning.
-- 💞️ I’m looking to collaborate on ?
+- 💞️ I’m looking who gudie me?
-- 📫 No one can reach me.
 - ⚡ Fun fact:No fun.

 <!---